qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Storing Styles in a File or a Database
 --------------------------------------

-While styles created from the :guilabel:`Style` combobox are by default saved inside the project and can be copied and pasted from layer to layer in the project, it's also possible to save them outside the project so that they can be loaded in another project.
+While styles created from the :guilabel:`Style` combo box are by default saved inside the project and can be copied and pasted from layer to layer in the project, it's also possible to save them outside the project so that they can be loaded in another project.